-The principle that prevention is better than cure, it was necessary to conduct this study on Libyan patients with DM to reduce the complications.
-So, we evaluated the prevalence of CVS risk factors among T2DM in Tripoli between 2013 and 2022.
-The CVD risk factors can be modified or changed such as stress, systemic arterial hypertension, obesity, smoking, dyslipidemia and DM, or non-modified factors such as age, gender and genetics.
 Many studies demonstrated that the relative risk of incident coronary artery disease is more remarkable in diabetic females than in diabetic males [10, 11] and that was found in a current study where female patients had more CV risk factors than male patients (uncontrolled hypertension, uncontrolled BMI, uncontrolled HbA1c and more than 10 years of duration of DM).
 However, it was the opposite of what was observed by Hussein and his colleagues [12], where 75.0% of the patients who had more CV risk factors were male.
 Cigarette smoking is strongly associated with an increased risk of CAD among patients with T2DM [13], thus, it is found in our study that 12.3% of the patients are active smokers and this is because the majority of the patients are females and active smoking is socially unacceptable among the females in Libyan community.
 This is much lower than what was observed previously that 42.5% of their patients are smokers [12].
-Blood pressure is well-known to be a strong CVD risk factor, as mentioned in several studies like the UKPDS trial, which showed that tight blood pressure control decreases 44.0% strokes risk, 37.0% lower in microvascular endpoints and 34.0% reduction in risk in the proportion of patients with deterioration of retinopathy [14].
-Systolic and diastolic blood pressure were significantly associated myocardial infarction, stroke, coronary artery bypass, angioplasty and cardiovascular death [15].
-29.0% of our patients were uncontrolled hypertension even with treatment and this ratio is lower than that observed previously [16] where 53.0% did not meet the target values for systolic blood pressure, however, another study reported that 88.0% of the patients have uncontrolled blood pressure measurements [17].
+Blood pressure is well-known to be a strong CVD risk factor, as mentioned in several studies like the UKPDS trial, which showed that tight blood pressure control decreases 44.0% stroke risk, 37.0% in microvascular endpoints and 34.0% reduction in risk in the proportion of patients with deterioration of retinopathy [14].
+Systolic and diastolic blood pressure were significantly associated with myocardial infarction, stroke, coronary artery bypass, angioplasty and cardiovascular death [15].
+29.0% of our patients had uncontrolled hypertension even with treatment and this ratio is lower than that observed previously [16] where 53.0% did not meet the target values for systolic blood pressure, however, another study reported that 88.0% of the patients have uncontrolled blood pressure measurements [17].